Magnetic Drag and 3-D Effects in Theoretical High-Resolution Emission Spectra of Ultrahot Jupiters: the Case of WASP-76b: Methods

 where $\phi$ and $\theta$ correspond to the latitude and longitude, respectively, $\Omega$ is the planetary rotation rate, and $u$, $v$, and $w$ are the wind speeds in the east-west, north-south, and vertical directions, respectively.

 In calculating our spectra, we assumed Local Chemical Equilibrium (LCE) and solar elemental abundances, which results in the amount of any particular molecular species varying as a function of temperature and pressure.
 In Figure \ref{fig: WaterCOabun}, we show the abundance contours for water and CO (the two main sources of opacity at the wavelength ranges presented in this work) as well as equatorial dayside and nightside temperature-pressure profiles.
-Also shown are lines of constant abundance for each species.
 Because of the strong temperature difference between the two hemispheres, we also expect a strong chemical gradient as well for some species.
 We can see from Figure \ref{fig: WaterCOabun} that the water abundances differ more strongly between the day and night side compared to CO.
 These differences in abundances will have implications for the line strengths in the corresponding emission spectra.

 For this work, we calculated spectra at two different wavelength ranges.
 The first of these spans from 1.14 $\mu m$ to 1.35 $\mu m$, which is inside the wavelength range covered by the upcoming WINERED instrument \citep{WINERED2016}.
 This wavelength range has features from H$_{2}$O, TiO, VO, K, and Na and most of the spectra and results we show here are from this wavelength range.
 The other wavelength range we explored was 2.3 to 2.35 $\mu m$, which contains opacities from CO, H$_{2}$O, and TiO and sits inside the range covered by IGRINS \citep[][]{Yuk2010,Park2014,Mace2016}, CRIRES, and CRIRES+ \citep[][]{CRIRES2004,CRIRES+2014}.
 We explore the differences between these two wavelength ranges in Section \ref{sec:wavelength_ranges}.
 Spectra were calculated from planetary snapshots at phases of every 11.25 degrees for the entire orbit.
 We use the GCM outputs for the cases of 0~G, 3~G, and the shortest uniform drag timescale ($10^{4}$ seconds) from \citet{Beltz2022}.
 We calculate the spectra for two different conditions: one in which the spectral lines are broadened and shifted due to winds and rotation (``Doppler on" spectra) and one without these effects (``Doppler off").
 All spectra were calculated at a resolution of R=125,000.